Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 No, each GPU can only access its own memory.

-What renders faster, Nvidia or AMD, CUDA or OpenCL?
+What renders faster, NVIDIA or AMD, CUDA or OpenCL?
 ---------------------------------------------------

-Currently Nvidia with CUDA is rendering fastest, but this really depends on the hardware you buy.
+Currently NVIDIA with CUDA is rendering fastest, but this really depends on the hardware you buy.
 Currently, CUDA and OpenCL are about the same in the newest mid-range GPUs.
 However, CUDA is fastest in the respect of high-end GPUs.